 Tirohanga whānui kaupapa – project introduction

 Multiple significant weather-related slips closed SH1 Mangamuka Gorge in August 2022.
-NZTA is working at pace to keep people moving on the Far North roading network now and in the future.
-We’re aiming to create reliable and safe roads which will better withstand weather events.
+NZTA is working at pace to keep people moving on the Far North roading network, with the aim of creating reliable, safe roads that better withstand weather events.
+The road reopens on 20 December 2024.

 • Project type